lininglouis/jekyll-now/_posts/2017-12-11-image preprocessing in keras.md

 ```

-if you dont use preprocessing data, and hope to combine opencv and the same zero-center processing, just be aware of the BGR and RGB channel.
+if you dont use preprocessing data, and hope to combine opencv and the same zero-center processing, just be aware of the BGR and RGB channel in PIL and opencv. <br>
+**Opencv will read data into array with BGR order.
+PIL will read them with RGB order in the array.**<br>
 If you make a mistake when using ImageNet data and the default [103.939, 116.779, 123.68] mean in BGR channel, you might get something wrong.
 ```python
     img_path = ./xxx.jpg
     img_cv2_BGR = cv2.imread(img_path)